Le Parc Bistro in Downtown Frederick is one of our town’s hidden gems!

-The shopping, the art, the entertainment, Carroll Creek, the people-watching, the dog-friendliness….I could go on and on.
+Downtown Frederick is awesome for it’s shopping, arts, entertainment, Carroll Creek, people-watching, dog-friendliness….I could go on and on.

 But, the BEST thing about Downtown Frederick, in my opinion?